udpcat/Slinky.gg-cracked/README.md

 ```bash
 g++ injector.cpp -o injector
 ```

+You can also use the visual studio version ;)

 Or use the already built version from the releases. (if you dont want to build it)